gjb2048/moodle-theme_essential/index.md

 CSlider
 =======
-The original version of Essential used 'CSlider' - tympanus.net/codrops/2012/03/15/parallax-content-slider-with-css3-and-jquery/.
+The original version of Essential used ['CSlider'](tympanus.net/codrops/2012/03/15/parallax-content-slider-with-css3-and-jquery/).

 It has been removed because of licencing issues: ['Check license of cslider if used again'](github.com/gjb2048/moodle-theme_essential/issues/61).